AnnaLindeberg/AOC22/README.md

 ## Day 7: No Space Left On Device
 Nice to do some recursion in python!
 Parsed the data into nestled dictionaries and was impressed by myself when I wrote it in one go.
 Then got rather annoyed since the calculation of the sizes  worked for the small given example but not on the real input.
 Turns out I assumed that all directory names are unique, which wasn't true.
 Modifying to appending to list was then simple enough, although I'm not sure it's an elegant solution...
 Anyway, I was happy when part 2 solved with just a few lines of code.
 Always nice!

+## Day 8: Treetop Tree House
+This was not elegantly solved by yours and only and, honestly, I didn't like it.
+I first kind of solved it as some sort of dynamic programming-matrix sort of thing but made some error and then solved it rather poorly instead.
+I see some potential for improvement but I guess I won't do anything about it.

+## Day 9: Rope bridge
+I sketched possible positions of head when tail should move, marked difference in position and noticed a pattern: take (vector-like) difference `head - tail` and change any appearance of a 2 to a 1, keeping sign.
+Haven't really proved it works (or even checked all possible positions) but it seems to... work.
+With it part 2 solves with just a few more lines than part 1 (and you can solve both tasks in parallel).